SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Sunny also supports a mechanism to calculate static correlations without any spin dynamics.
 To collect such statistics, construct a `SampledCorrelationsStatic` object.
-In this case, `intensities_instant` will return static correlations sampled from the classical Boltzmann distribution.
+In this case, `intensities_static` will return static correlations sampled from the classical Boltzmann distribution.
-This dynamics-free approach is faster, but may miss important quantum mechanical features of the structure factors.
+This dynamics-free approach is faster, but may miss important features that derive from the quantum mechanical excitation spectrum.